The above photo is of New Era Church in 1909 that we obtained from the Canby Historical Society and posted the photo with their permission.

 New Era Church was known as New Era Spiritualist camp during that time because it was open during the summer for people to attend church services, picnics, and stay in tents on the grounds when the hotel was full.
 It was established in 1873.
+We are not and never were a commune or compound.

 We love the clothes and hats that were worn then as you can see in the photo.
 We thank Canby Historical society for letting us have a copy of the photo and allowing us to post it on our website.
 The staff at Canby Historical society are very nice and helpful in assisting with research of history.